-Rangoon Prison was located in Rangoon in Burma (Myanmar).
+Rangoon Prison was located in Rangoon (Yangoon) in Yangon Region (Rangoon Region) in Burma (Myanmar).
 Also known as Rangoon Central Prison, Rangoon Jail or Rangoon Central Jail.

 On April 26, 1945 the Japanese commandant released the prisoners but they had virtually no supplies.
-Freed, the healthy prisoners marched to the 14th Army lines near Pegu and were liberated on May 2, 1945.
+Freed, the healthy prisoners marched towards the 14th Army lines near Pegu.

 Allied Prisoners Of War (POW) detained at Rangoon Prison

 SSgt Alvin L. Hastings, Martlnsvile, IN (gunner B-24D 42-73055 crashed December 1, 1943) survived